The Top 5 Customer Self-Service Trends In 2026

 Personalized Support Portals

-These self-service portals provide instant, on-demand access to more basic customer service needs like order/shipping updates, but also allow customers to view past support interactions, update contact or demographic information, or monitor case management updates.
+Self-service portals provide instant, on-demand access to more basic customer service needs like order/shipping updates, but also allow customers to view past support interactions, update contact or demographic information, or monitor case management updates.
 Customers can set their communication preferences, customize their dashboards, view segmented promotions, and upload attachments to existing tickets.

-Generative AI In Digital Self-Service Channels
+Agentic and Generative AI In Self-Service Channels

-GenAI creates images, written and audio content, code, and synthetic data that, thanks to machine learning and advanced algorithms, sounds much more natural than traditional AI.
+Agentic AI has the ability to reason, generate images, written and audio content, code, and synthesize data that, thanks to machine learning and advanced algorithms, sounds much more natural than traditional AI.

 GenAI-powered chatbots will be able to offer proactive outbound automated support at key moments in the customer journey, and automatically sync any information the customer provides across communication channels.